17 Major Healthcare Technology Trends of 2023

 This shift will reduce denials, lower costs, and shorten wait times.
 If you are interested in building a custom healthcare software solution to manage patient records and documents, including EDI-protected transactions and billing, please contact us at TATEEDA GLOBAL for more information and free consultation.

 The broad diversity, universality, and increase in digitized communication channels have begun to affect the healthcare industry.
 Telehealth has emerged as a new means of transmitting medical information.
 It involves using the Internet, videoconferencing, streaming services, and other communication technologies for the remote provision of healthcare services.
 Telehealth also encompasses long-distance education for patients and medical specialists.

-In 2021, telehealth is expected to gain universal recognition and become standard practice.
-Advanced clinics will virtually consult their patients.
+In 2021, telehealth has gained universal recognition and become standard practice.
+Advanced clinics are already virtually consulting their patients.
 This type of communication will gain absolute regulatory approval and displace traditional in-house consultations in the coming years.

 - The US is also among telemedicine pioneers.
 Its government plans to create more off-site options in the years to come to reduce the maintenance costs of medical facilities and hence the cost of healthcare services.

 - Other advanced countries are also turning their heads towards telehealth and developing their own projects, keeping in mind local needs and peculiarities.